 Burke already had an idea of the kinds of shots he was after when he entered the game.
 Not wanting to interfere with anyone else's game, he waited until other players ran off into the distance before finding an in-game Jeep and driving around to look for scenes, much like he would in real life (Burke is not a war photographer).
 Taking a photo required him to take a screenshot, but as most first-person games tend to have a lot of items on the interface and the player is usually holding something in front of them, Burke chose a mode of the game with as few on-screen overlays as possible.
-He then figured out that if his character switched from holding a hand grenade to a knife, for an instant the screen would be free of any hands.
-Burke would then wait for everyone in the game to be quiet so that chat messages would appear before taking his screengrab.
+He then figured out if his character switched from holding a hand grenade to a knife, for an instant the screen would be free of any hands.
+Burke would then wait for everyone in the game to be quiet so that chat messages would disappear before taking his screenshot.

 Occasionally, the fighting would get close to where Burke was taking photos and his character would get killed.
 He says it was disorienting being in a game for a non-gaming purpose.
 He often forgot that he could be killed if the fighting got too close to him.

 The screengrabs were then processed and abstracted so that they would echo the photography from the American Civil War and the Crimean War.